adrienbrilhault/BRIL/README.md

 The real-world datasets used in the article, consisting of eye-tracking calibrations, are provided in [data/eyeTrackingCalibrations.Rdata](https://github.com/adrienbrilhault/BRIL/raw/master/data/eyeTrackingCalibrations.Rdata).
-They contain the `x` and `y` positions recorded from the eyetracker in each trial, with their corresponding `metadata`, which includes the following attributes:
+They contain the `x` and `y` positions recorded from the eye-tracker in each trial, with their corresponding `metadata`, which includes the following attributes:

 - `session`: subject name and session identifier